 2. Asana

-With an emphasis on teams and tracking, Asana offers some great features for managing projects—although the free version could be seen as a bit basic.
+With an emphasis on teams and tracking, Asana offers some great features for managing projects—although the free Personal version is designed just for individuals or very small teams.5

 Useful features: